 To collect sufficient information about the efficacy and adverse drug reactions of treatments used against COVID-19, it's crucial that all adverse events are recorded and reported as quickly as possible.

 On this page, we have collected useful information and guidelines for carrying out pharmacovigilance work during COVID-19.

 The page will be updated when there is more information that we can share publicly.

-UMC provides general guidance on what and how to record important information needed for analysing adverse event reports linked to COVID-19 treatments.
+UMC provides guidance on what information to record and how to record it for analysing adverse event reports linked to COVID-19 treatments.

 This guidance contains useful reminders and tips on search techniques that may be relevant to searching VigiLyze for adverse event reports on COVID-19 treatments.

 Optimizing safety surveillance for COVID-19 vaccines (Nature Reviews Immunology)

 Evolution of the current infrastructure for surveillance of vaccine safety will be essential to meet our commitments to the public in the deployment of a vaccine (or vaccines) to COVID-19.

 Pharmacovigilance in the age of COVID-19 (Uppsala Reports)

 The COVID-19 pandemic is one of the most disruptive events in modern history and a serious threat to global health.
 But in the rush for treatments and vaccines, how do we keep sight of the need to ensure safety?